What does this mean for Trusts

 GS1 standards for NHS Acute Trusts

-In 2014, the Department of Health mandated that all NHS Trusts in England must adopt GS1 standards and all their suppliers must become GS1 compliant.
+In 2014, the Department of Health and Social Care (DHSC) mandated that all NHS trusts in England must adopt GS1 standards and all their suppliers must become GS1 compliant.
 The deadline for compliance is 2019/20.

-The announcement of the six Scan4Safety demonstrator sites by the Department of Health in January 2016 showed its commitment to making this happen.
-Each site is receiving a share of £12m funding with the aim of demonstrating the benefits, as well as challenges, they encounter from implementing GS1 standards.
-But it’s not just the six demonstrator sites, all Acute Trusts in England are working towards GS1 compliance with a deadline of 2019/20.
+The announcement of the six Scan4Safety demonstrator sites by the DHSC in January 2016 showed its commitment to making this happen.
+Each trust received a share of £12m funding with the aim of demonstrating the benefits, as well as challenges, they encountered from implementing GS1 standards.

 What does this mean in practice for the Trusts?
-In the eProcurement strategy, GS1 standards provide the foundation for three core enablers that will improve patient safety, ensure greater clinical effectiveness and drive operational efficiencies.
-These will link people, products and places in the healthcare system and will work across three primary use cases endorsed by the Department of Health.
+In the eProcurement strategy, GS1 standards provide the foundation for three core enablers that will improve patient safety, reduce unwarranted clinical variation and drive operational efficiencies.
+These will link people, products and places in the healthcare system and will work across three primary use cases endorsed by the Department of Health and Social Care.